Ground state degeneracy of non-Abelian topological phases from coupled wires: Independence of string-operator algebra on arbitrary phase factors

 \section{Independence of string-operator algebra on arbitrary phase factors}

 We have made extensive use of the fact that the OPE of two operators in the \textit{same} wire determines the algebra of these two operators under exchange.
-However, in certain situations [e.g.\ Eqs.\ \eqref{eq: def equal time algebra three dim bul parafermions} and \eqref{eq: def chiral parafermion and boson rep su(2)k}], we found it important (on physical grounds) to modify the exchange algebra between operators in \textit{different} wires.
-We will now show that, despite their importance in calculating local quantities (such as the masses and velocities of the Majorana and Dirac modes on the gapless surface of the 3D phase in Sec.\ \ref{subsec: Mean-field theory for k=2}), these modifications have no effect on topological features like the ground state degeneracy.
+However, in certain situations [e.g.,\ Eq.\ \eqref{eq: def chiral parafermion and boson rep su(2)k}], we found it important (on physical grounds) to modify the exchange algebra between operators in \textit{different} wires.
+We will now show that, despite their importance in calculating local quantities, these modifications have no effect on topological features like the ground state degeneracy.

-We proceed with an explicit example that illustrates how this comes about for the $su(2)^{\,}_{2}$ case in 2D studied in Sec.~\ref{subsec: Case study: su(2)_2}.
+We proceed with an explicit example that illustrates how this comes about for the $su(2)^{\,}_{2}$ case in 2D studied in Sec.~\ref{subsec: Case study: su(2)_{2}}.
 We begin by rewriting the exchange algebra \eqref{eq2Dcase: psi sigma algebra}, but this time allowing for operators in different wires to have nontrivial commutation with one another.
-Hence, we posit that \begin{widetext}
+Hence, we posit that \\